Studentofcodeinstitute/expense-tracker-renovated/README.md

 ### Solved Bugs

-Find out to delete a single row and replace another new row, after the existing row.
+Find out how to delete a single row and replace another new row, after the existing row.

 Find out the proper use of localstorage into javascript.